GENI-NSF/geni-tools/README-scheduling.txt

 at some time in the future.
 Some details:
    - The start_time of the allocation (when it is allowed to be provisioned) is indicated by a 'geni_start_time' option.
-   - The start_time must not before the current time nor later than the geni_end_time or geni_expires times
+   - The start_time must not be before the current time nor later than the geni_end_time or geni_expires times.
     - If unspecified, the default geni_start_time is 'now' (current time)
     - Provisioning resources can only take place when current time is between geni_start_time and geni_end_time.